-Program 3.2.1 Homebuyer Education and Opportunities: The City will seek opportunities for creating more for-sale housing by partnering with sweat equity programs such as Self-Help Enterprises and Nino Homes and other creative mechanisms, such as the program where Section 8 vouchers can be applied towards a home purchase.
-The City will continue to offer workshops in English and Spanish about eligibility and how to apply for affordable home purchase opportunities when that type of project is in process in the city.
+Program 3.2.1 Homebuyer Education and Opportunities: The City will seek opportunities for creating more for-sale housing by partnering with sweat equity programs or working with the Housing Authority of Monterey County to allow Section 8 vouchers to be used for mortgage payments to facilitate the purchase of a home.
+The City will hire a new Housing Analyst dedicated to implementing programs such as this one.
+The City will continue to offer workshops in English and Spanish about eligibility and how to apply for affordable home purchase opportunities when that type of project is in process.
 The City will advertise free HUD-approved homebuyer education courses.
 The City will encourage homebuyer courses to include the following elements:

-- Understanding development agreements and homebuyer contracts and related documents. - Affordable housing basics, including how affordable housing lotteries work and the City's role. - Presentations from local lenders on how to become "purchase-ready." - Be available in multiple languages, with in-person and virtual options.
+- Understanding inclusionary housing requirements, homebuyer contracts and related documents. - Affordable housing basics, including how affordable housing lotteries work and the City's role. - Presentations from local lenders on how to become "purchase-ready." - Be available in multiple languages, with in-person and virtual options.

-Responsible Agency/Department: Community and Economic Development Department Time Frames: Contact qualified developers and property owners to seek opportunities for creating more for-sale housing at least annually.
+Responsible Agency/Department: Community and Economic Development Department

+Time Frames: Contact qualified developers and property owners to seek opportunities for creating more for-sale housing at least annually.
 Provide resources on the City's website by summer 2024 and ongoing thereafter.
 Work with a provider of homebuyer education courses to incorporate the listed topics by summer 2024 and ongoing thereafter.
 City-led workshops are ongoing when projects occur.